 Transfer the strawberry filling into the baking dish.

-Sprinkle the crumble topping all over the fruit and finish off with an extra sprinkle of demerara sugar.
+Sprinkle the crumble topping all over the fruit.
 Bake for 35-40 minutes.

 Hint: You may not need to use all of the topping.
 See the FAQ's section for some ideas how to use any leftover crumble topping.